 Whether you support women individually or offer support groups for women, this interactive and engaging workshop will strengthen your women-centred practice using exercise and tools that women have found to be ‘life saving’ and empowering.
-The workshop will provide you with effective tools that focus on women’s strengths.
+The workshop will provide you with effective tools that speak to women’s experiences and needs.

 “The support group and the book were both very instrumental in getting me through this journey alive.
-The fog that was shrouding my life has been lifted and I am able to see things for what they really are.
-I am taking one day at a time but now I know which way to direct my steps – away from his abuse and towards a good life for myself.” – Molly, When Love Hurts group participant
+The fog that was shrouding my life has been lifted and I am able to see things for what they really are.” – Molly, When Love Hurts group participant

 Who Should Attend the Training?